hlship/cli-tools/README.md

 The interface defines options as well as positional arguments; those options and arguments are available in the body of the command just as if they were parameters passed to the command.
-`defcommand` defines a function that accepts a seq of command line arguments, parses them as options and positional arguments, binds those to local symbols, and evaluates the body.
+`defcommand` defines a function that accepts a variadic number of command line argument strings, parses them as options and positional arguments, binds those to local symbols, and evaluates the body.

-An example to begin; let's say you are creating a Babaska command for administrating some part of your application.
+An example to begin; let's say you are creating a command for administrating some part of your application.
 You need to know a URL to update, and a set of key/value pairs to configure.
 Let's throw in a `--verbose` option just for kicks.